Notice of Fine and Collection Order

 Registering the fine in the Register of Judgments, Orders and Fines (affecting your ability to obtain credit)

-A warrant of control being issued to a firm of bailiffs (incurring additional costs of up to £310)
+A warrant of control being issued to a firm of bailiffs.
+Bailiff fees of up to £310 will be added to the amount imposed by the court.

 Continued default – imprisonment